 Free video editors have come a long way since the glory days of Windows Movie Maker.
-Today's best free video editors are packed with professional level features and are astonishingly easy to use.
-All the software we've rated here does a brilliant job of balancing power, flexibility and convenience.
+Today's freebies are packed with professional level features and are astonishingly easy to use.

 Perhaps your needs are very basic and you simply want to trim unwanted sections out of a clip.
 Alternatively, you might want to get more adventurous – splicing clips together, adding transitions and special effects, applying video and audio effects, and using chroma-keying to replace backgrounds.